marcoguidara/tailwind-center-absolute/README.md

 ## License

-tailwind-center-absolute is licensed under the MIT License.
+@marcoguidara/tailwind-center-absolute is licensed under the MIT License.

 ## Credits